ruby-rice/rice/README.md

       }
 ~~~

-Here the directory proxy overrides the methods for Ruby exposure and
+Here the proxy class implements the virtual methods and provides implementations
-implements the required actions to pass flow around the hierarchy
-appropriately.
-The pattern shown here is that the actual override will
-call down into Ruby, handling any type conversions, while a
-`default_methodName` method handles calling up into C++ and will be the
-method wrapped into Rice.

-The `default_doWork` method will be used as Rice's hookup of calling back up the
-hierarchy (wrapping is below).
-This method needs to do one of two things: call
-up the class hierarchy, as seen here, or call `raisePureVirtual()` as seen in the
-processWorker example:
+that delegate execution in the correct direction.
+The actual method calls into Ruby,
+providing all necessary type conversions to and from C++ types.
+The other method
+is how Ruby calls back into C++ and is the method that must be exposed with
+`define_method`.
+The `default_` prefix is a naming convention to help keep straight
+which methods perform which function.
+If Ruby should never call into C++, then the
+`default_` implementation should call `raisePureVirtual()`:

 ~~~{.cpp}
       int default_processWorker() {